 This course is a prereq for all course development work funded through ID Services.

 - Oct.
 23rd - Nov.
 10, instructor: Kevin Steeves

 - Module 1: Introduction to Distance Education Teaching–Demonstrate familiarity with online learner success resources for students & faculty.

-- Module 2: Accessibility for Distance Education Courses–Identify the importance of being proactive in creating accessible courses & course materials.
+- Module 2: Accessibility for Distance Education Courses–Determine the elements that make producing accessible courses and course materials possible.

 - Module 3: Course Materials and Activities–Recognize effective online learning materials, including course activities, interactions, and assessments.

 - Module 4: Course Interaction/RSI–Reflect on effective learner-learner, learner-instructor, and learner-content interaction techniques through the lens of student success strategies.

 - Module 5: Course Planning and Backward Design–Analyze and apply the three stages of backward design to a course-level learning outcome.